India's biggest IPOs before Hyundai Motor unit flotation

 LIC's 210.08 billion rupee ($2.50 billion) IPO in 2022, which the government launched to help meet a broader state asset divestment target, was oversubscribed 2.95 times.

 The IPO faced delays, and the government raised a third of its original target.
-Its stock tumbled in its trading debut.
+Its stock tumbled on its trading debut.

 * PAYTM